- Asset Protection Planning

 Option 4: Keep Assets in a Trust

-While there is no one right way to leave an asset to an adult child, many choose to leave their assets in trust for the benefit of their children or grandchildren to protect the assets from creditors and ex-spouses.
+There is no one right way to leave assets to your adult children.
+Many people may choose to leave their assets in trust for the benefit of their children or grandchildren for various reasons.
+Yet this is not the only option available to you.
 Regardless of your ultimate choice, this is an important decision that should be considered with input from your estate planning professional.